-There’s nothing stopping your GP from issuing the drugs you need, but they will probably refer you to an endocrinologist instead.
+There's nothing stopping your GP from issuing you the drugs you need, but they will probably refer you to an endocrinologist instead.
 This is a doctor who specialises in hormones.

 Is psychological treatment covered?

 A private health insurance extras policy can also help.
-You can use this on top of Medicare cover for even more sessions, or you can use it on its own.
-With private cover, you don’t have to see a GP or get a mental health treatment plan.
+You can use this on top of Medicare to cover even more sessions, or you can use it on its own.
+With private cover, you don't have to see a GP or get a mental health treatment plan.
 You can just book directly with the psychologist.

-Services people can use to find help
+Services you can use to find help